nlbse2023/issue-report-classification/README.md

 ## Dataset

-A dataset of 1.4 million publicly available issue reports is extracted.
+A dataset of 1.4 million publicly-available issue reports is extracted.

 Each issue report contains the following information:
 - Label